xxxmmc/Auto1P3A/README.md

 ### All set

-Now your Heroku app will follow the schedule you just set and execute the script that gets all daily reward!
+Now your Heroku app will follow the schedule you just set and execute the script that gets all daily rewards!

 ## Manually run the script(optional)